matt-cook/corpchaps.com/_posts/2010-04-08-profile-workplace-chaplain-and-local-church-pastor.md

 ---
-title: Profile: Workplace Chaplain and Local Church Pastor
+title: Workplace Chaplain and Local Church Pastor Profile
 ---
 This document shares the experiences and insights of a local church pastor who is currently serving part-time as a workplace chaplain (two pages—989 words).